kespindler/hackjam2-dropedit/README.md

 ## 4. Start Building Your Web App!

 Alright, so here's where we get down and dirty and actually start to build your web app.
-Here, it's gonna start becoming a bit more free form, so feel free to try thingsqStart with a new version of the bottle.py Hello World application.
+You're gonna have to start writing some of your own code here.
+Also, it's gonna start becoming a bit more free form, so feel free to try things that might not work, make mistakes, and generally be willing to try things until they work.
+Don't give up though!

+Start with a new version of the bottle.py Hello World application.
+Modify it to be a web page with a single link, at first just to Dropbox's homepage

 Instead of Hello
 ## 4. Learn Mustache (template language)